Abibubble/ms4-lead-shot-hazard/README.md

 * Default image
   * A default image will display if there is no image added.
   * A default image will display if the image link has broken.
-* Custom error pages - 404
+* Custom error pages
   * A custom 404 error page will show if the user attempts to visit a page that doesn't exist.
+  * A custom 500 error page will show if an internal server error occurs.
 * Webhooks
   * Webhooks form a notification system for every secure action on your site (most notably, payment intents).
   * Webhooks return an event object, containing all the relevant information about the action, including the type of action, and the data associated with it.